When Compliant Buildings Become Public News

 This is not a failure of people or process.
 It’s a limitation of periodic oversight in systems that change continuously.

-Map of England with colored pins marking various locations.
+Map of England with many colored location pins marked across the country.

 The cost of late discovery